 These are just a few of the ways to work with patients at an interpersonal level to achieve health equity.

 Private healthcare: a luxury item?

 There’s a misconception among some patients that private healthcare is for the wealthy and privileged, and public healthcare serves the poor.
 However, this is not true and not an excuse for private practices to shirk their duty to improve the accessibility of healthcare.
 Private practices have a substantial impact on healthcare; there are abundant opportunities to positively transform the delivery of health services to reduce disparities.
 Through practicing these initiatives and partnering with some community-based clinics and programs, private practices can join in the fight to achieve health equity throughout the country.

 Take the next step.

 If you’re still unsure about how your practice can better serve the needs of your community, consider implementing more patient-centered registration forms, or a charity care program, or telehealth offerings.
 Even your HIPAA manual and employee handbook can transform your practice into a more community- and patient-oriented environment.
 Do you emphasize cultural sensitivity and nondiscrimination education for your employees?
 Do you implement equal opportunity employment practices that encourage the hiring of a diverse workforce?
-For more ideas, schedule a free consultation with one of our attorneys by calling (312) 985-6484 or clicking the button below.
+For more ideas, schedule a free consultation with one of our attorneys by clicking the button below.

 Free Attorney ConsultationBook Now